Teaching and Modules

 Module Lead - Prof Eileen Parkes & Dr Elenii Adamopolou

 This module will discuss the role of the innate and adaptive immune system in recognising and responding to cancers and how the global immune landscape beyond the tumour becomes altered during tumour progression.
 Lectures will provide details on the role of the peripheral immune cells in an anti-tumour response and the impact of haematopoietic dysregulation on this response.
-The module will delve into detail into the role of T cells in the immune response, T cell priming and activation, and factors which affect these processes in the tumour and contribute to an immunosuppressive environment.
-Lectures will also discuss immunological malignancies and their progression.
+The module will delve in detail into the roles of T cells in the immune response and factors which affect these processes in the tumour.

 5. DNA and Cellular Targeted Therapies

 This module will build in the content of Modules 1 and 2 to discuss cancer therapeutics which target the DNA, the DNA damage response, and cell signalling pathways.
 Specific examples will be used to demonstrate the mechanisms by which therapeutic interventions were designed, developed, tested, and trialled in first-in-man studies to clinical implementation.
-This will include PARP, HDAC, CDK and BRAF inhibitors to illustrate how processes or pathways are inhibited, and thus cell proliferation can be suppressed or cell death induced in cancer cells (synthetic lethality).
 We will also include lectures from industry on processes of target validation, drug design, optimisation and pharmacological properties required to turn academic discoveries into viable therapeutics strategies.

 6. Tumour Microenvironment Targeted Therapies